 Beer Substitute: If Guinness stout is not available or you prefer a different flavor, substitute it with another dark beer or stout of your choice.

 Mashed Potato Toppings: For a unique twist, substitute some or all of the potatoes with sweet potatoes or cauliflower mash.
 This adds a different flavor profile and can be a healthier alternative.
+If you'd prefer not to add a topping, you could try this delicious Beer Braised Pork Stew Recipe.

 Cheese: Instead of Parmesan, experiment with other cheeses like cheddar, Gruyère, or a blend of your favorites for a different melty and cheesy crust.